-ZIMBABWE HUMAN RIGHTS DEFENDER OUT ON BAIL
+ZIMBABWE HUMAN RIGHTS DEFENDER RE-ARRESTED

-Pastor Evan Mawarire, a human rights defender and leader of the #ThisFlag movement in Zimbabwe has been granted bail by the High Court.
-He is expected to stand trial for the charges against him.
-Amnesty International is concerned that Pastor Evan Mawarire's charges are an attempt to intimidate him and prevent his human rights work.
+Pastor Evan Mawarire, a human rights defender and leader of the #ThisFlag movement in Zimbabwe, was arrested again on 1 February on arrival at Harare International Airport.
+He was initially charged with 'subverting a constitutional elected government' and now faces additional charges of 'insulting the flag of Zimbabwe'.
+He has not been brought before a court.
+Amnesty International is concerned that Pastor Evan Mawarire's arrest and detention are an attempt to intimidate him and keep him from his human rights work.